Ayushburman/Python-from-Zero-to-Projects-with-real-mini-projects-/README.md

 - **Rapid Development**: Developers can build and test applications quickly.
 - **Cross-Platform Compatibility**: Python runs on multiple operating systems without modification.
 - **Extensive Libraries**: A vast ecosystem reduces the need to write code from scratch.
+- **Community Support**: A large global community contributes to continuous improvement and support.